-- 4) Promote direct communication and collaboration between the applicant and interested and affected ocean users as identified by the JART under 4.2.2 to mitigate potential conflicts. - 5) Require written evidence of conflict avoidance, minimization and mitigation among affected ocean users, when necessary, to ensure communication and memorialize agreements.
+2) Promote direct communication and collaboration between the applicant and affected ocean users and coastal communities to resolve or avoid conflicts and require written evidence of conflict avoidance among the parties when necessary to ensure communication and memorialize agreements.

 4. Implementation Requirements